EDUCBA

 Things to Remember

-• Not all the errors that are displayed are true errors.
-Some of them are false errors displayed only because of formatting issues.
+• Not all displayed errors are genuine errors.
+Some errors may appear due to formatting issues, resulting in false error notifications.
 Such as, the error sign “###” means that the width of columns needs to be increased.

-• Every error that occurs has a different solution and needs different error-handling functions.
+• Every error that occurs has a different solution and needs other error-handling functions.

-• If we are unsure about what type of error has happened, we can use the inbuilt function of excel, which is “= Error.type” to identify the error type.
+• If we are unsure what type of error has happened, we can use the inbuilt function of Excel, “= Error.type,” to identify the error type.

 Recommended Articles